korovod/kenotron/README.md

 > We log to wandb automatically if it's installed.
 For that you can use `pip install wandb`.
 If you don't want to use wandb, you can run `wandb disabled`.

 ## Quick Start

+First, have a look at the **[Ultrascale Playbook](https://huggingface.co/spaces/nanotron/ultrascale-playbook)**, a comprehensive guide to efficiently scale LLM training with Nanotron.

+### Predicting the memory that you will need

+A good starting point is to understand the memory usage from model configurations.
+The Nanotron team created [a tool](https://huggingface.co/spaces/nanotron/predict_memory) for this purpose.
+Just paste your YAML configuration to generate memory diagrams.

 ### Training a tiny Llama model